-Type I telecom businesses are further detailed into three categories: fixed-line network; mobile/wireless network; and satellite communication network.
+Type I telecoms businesses are further detailed into 3 categories: fixed-line networks; mobile/wireless networks; and satellite communication networks.
 The fixed-line network business licences so far include integrated network, local phone, long-distance phone, international phone and circuit leasing business, and the duration of above licences range from 15 to 25 years.
-The mobile/wireless network business licences include mobile communication (GSM), wireless phone, the third-generation mobile low-tier communication (3G) and wireless broadband access (WBA) business.
+The mobile/wireless network business licences include mobile communication (GSM), low-tier wireless phone, the third-generation mobile communication (3G), wireless broadband access (WBA) and mobile broadband business.
 The duration of the mobile licences are generally between 10 and 15 years, except the WBA licence is for 6 years.
 All of the above individual authorisations or licences are subject to the prohibition of transfer and trading.
-Mergers and acquisitions among the Type I operators require prior approval of the NCC according to Article 15 of the Telecommunications Act.
+Mergers and acquisitions among the Type I operators require prior approval of the NCC according to Article 15 of Telecommunications Act.